Satyam-je/lucio-sdk/README.md

 Lucio SDK

-by Artéfacts, Inc.
+Built by Artéfacts, Inc.

-«No vault.
-Nothing stored.
-Nothing to steal.»

-Lucio is a credential authorization platform designed for AI agents, automation systems, and enterprise workflows.
+Lucio is a lightweight Python SDK for integrating token-based authorization, agent authentication, and secure action verification into AI systems, automation workflows, and enterprise applications.

-Instead of relying on long-lived credentials that remain stored indefinitely, Lucio generates authorization tokens at the moment of use and validates access through a centralized authorization layer.

----

-Features

-- Token-based authorization
-- Agent authentication
-- Permission validation
-- Token verification
-- Token revocation
-- Enterprise integration support
-- AutoGPT plugin support
-- Open-source SDK
-- Private backend architecture
+The SDK provides a simple interface for communicating with a Lucio authorization server while keeping implementation details abstracted behind a clean API.

 ---